tytydraco/yessleep/out/The_Door_in_the_Attic.md

 ________________________________

-The world outside the widow is different than the one I know.
+The world outside the window is different than the one I know.
 But it’s the same world, I’ve come to learn.
 It’s my world and it’s your world.
 It’s Earth.
 But, nonetheless, I am a stranger in it.
 Everyone I know is gone.

 It’s 2022 now.
-I don’t know if that room is still in the attic, but I need to try to get to  it and climb through that window again, and maybe it’ll be my way back to the world I know.
+I don’t know if that room is still in the attic, but I need to try to get to it and climb through that window again, and maybe then I can get back to the world I know.

 Back to [1948.](https://reddit.com/r/FishermanTales/comments/pvh0ue/stories/)